 Market Research Analysts research conditions in local, regional, national, or online markets.
 Gather information to determine potential sales of a product or service, or plan a marketing or advertising campaign.
 May gather information on competitors, prices, sales, and methods of marketing and distribution.
 May employ search marketing tactics, analyze web metrics, and develop recommendations to increase search engine ranking and visibility to target markets.

 Market Research Analysts and Marketing Specialists research market conditions in local, regional, or national areas, or gather information to determine potential sales of a product or service, or create a marketing campaign.
 May gather information on competitors, prices, sales, and methods of marketing and distribution.

 - Prepare reports of findings, illustrating data graphically and translating complex findings into written text.

 - Collect and analyze data on customer demographics, preferences, needs, and buying habits to identify potential markets and factors affecting product demand.

-Market Research Analysts with little to no experience tend to make between $33530 and $44950 while the more experienced ones make over $87900 per year.
+Market Research Analysts with little to no experience tend to make between $34310 and $46360 while the more experienced ones can earn over $88680 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Market Research Analyst is to move to a higher paying state like CA. Right now, the highest paying states for Market Research Analysts are CA, WA, CO, DE and NY.
+One of the easiest ways to increase your salary as a Market Research Analyst and Marketing Specialist is to move to a higher paying state like NJ.
+Right now, the highest paying states for Market Research Analysts are NJ, DE, WA, DC and TX.

-3 other factors that can increase your salary as A Market Research Analyst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Market Research Analyst and Marketing Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Market Research Analysts what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Market Research Analysts what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.